askerlee/segtran/README_polyformer.md

 `--sourcebs`: the batch size for the source domain dataloader used for DAL.

-`--unsupbs`: the batch size for the target domain dataloader used for DAL.
+`--targetbs`: the batch size for the target domain dataloader used for DAL.
 Target-domain images for DAL could be much more than the few-shot supervised images, as DAL is unsupervised and the lables of these target-domain images are not used.

 **Test Polyformer:**